Cookie-AutoDelete/Cookie-AutoDelete/README.md

 [![Coverage Status](https://coveralls.io/repos/github/mrdokenny/Cookie-AutoDelete/badge.svg?branch=master)](https://coveralls.io/github/mrdokenny/Cookie-AutoDelete?branch=master)
 [![Crowdin](https://d322cqt584bo4o.cloudfront.net/cookie-autodelete/localized.svg)](https://crowdin.com/project/cookie-autodelete)

-# Cookie-AutoDelete
+# Cookie AutoDelete
 Control your cookies!
 This extension is inspired by [Self-Destructing Cookies](https://addons.mozilla.org/en-US/firefox/addon/self-destructing-cookies/).
 When a tab closes, any cookies not being used are automatically deleted.
 Prevent tracking by other cookies and add only the ones you trust.
 Easily import and export your cookie whitelist.

 ## Main features
-- Auto deletes cookies from closed tabs
+- Automatically deletes cookies from closed tabs
-- WhiteList/GreyList support for cookies
+- Whitelist/Greylist support for cookies
 - Easily export/import your whitelist
 - Clear all cookies for a domain
 - Supports manual mode cleaning from the popup